Towards a theory of dissipative Dark Matter I: the Born limit

-Dark Matter collisions affects the small-scale structure of $\Lambda$CDM, once the self-interaction cross section over DM mass, $\sigma/m$, reaches the 1 cm$^2$/g $\sim $~bn/GeV ballpark~\cite{Spergel:1999mh}; see \cite{arXiv:1705.02358} for details.
+Dark Matter collisions affect the small-scale structure of $\Lambda$CDM, once the self-interaction cross section over DM mass, $\sigma/m$, reaches the 1 cm$^2$/g $\sim $~bn/GeV ballpark~\cite{Spergel:1999mh}; see \cite{arXiv:1705.02358} for details.
 Self-interacting dark matter (SIDM) introduces heat transport and effective viscosity to the DM fluid, driving the formation of cores.
 At late times, halos can undergo eventual gravothermal collapse with the magnitude and timing strongly dependent on the velocity dependence of~$\sigma/m$.
-In order to achieve a cross-section of the relevant scale, the current SIDM realizations span many models.
+In order to achieve a cross section of the relevant scale, the current SIDM realizations span many models.
 The simplest arises by the introduction of a singlet-scalar DM candidate \cite{Silveira:1985rk,McDonald:1993ex,hep-ph/0011335} allowing for a quartic self-coupling.
-This setup naturally yields a constant self-interaction cross-section \cite{astro-ph/0003350,hep-ph/0105284,hep-ph/0106249}, which faces tight observational constraints across all scales, see, e.g., \cite{Randall:2008ppe,arXiv:1211.6426,Harvey:2015hha,arXiv:2006.12515,Eckert:2022qia}, and thus renders a reconciliation of the full sub-structure phenomenology difficult.
-A natural way to relax these bounds and obtain a sufficiently large cross-section is well accommodated in sub-GeV DM candidates that interact through the exchange of light mediators \cite{Feng:2009mn,Tulin:2013teo}.
-This prescription replaces the contact interaction with a Yukawa-type potential that renders the cross-section velocity-dependent on smaller scales, while ensuring the right suppression in large-scale structure.
+This setup naturally yields a constant self-interaction cross section \cite{astro-ph/0003350,hep-ph/0105284,hep-ph/0106249}, which faces tight observational constraints across all scales, see, e.g., \cite{Randall:2008ppe,arXiv:1211.6426,Harvey:2015hha,arXiv:2006.12515,Eckert:2022qia}, and thus renders a reconciliation of the full sub-structure phenomenology difficult.
+A natural way to relax these bounds and obtain a sufficiently large cross section is well accommodated in sub-GeV DM candidates that interact through the exchange of light mediators \cite{Feng:2009mn,Tulin:2013teo}.
+This prescription replaces the contact interaction with a Yukawa-type potential that renders the cross section velocity-dependent on smaller scales, while ensuring the right suppression in large-scale structure.
 Such mediators (vector or scalar) not only extend the scalar setup \cite{1512.05344,1402.6449} but naturally accommodate fermionic DM candidates as well \cite{1507.04931,Kahlhoefer:2017umn}.